grace-notes/website/contents/topics/life-of-christ.md

 (e) So two things here would get the attention of the Pharisees:

-· That Christ called God His Father.
+&bull; That Christ called God His Father.

-· That Christ considered His work equivalent with that of the Father’s.
+&bull; That Christ considered His work equivalent with that of the Father’s.

 (f) As a result, the Jews were seeking all the more to kill him.

-· The more bold Christ became, the more the Jews wanted to kill Him; the more that Christ revealed about the plan of God in Him, the more the Jews wanted to kill Him; the more that Christ set Himself up as a substituted for them, the more the Jews wanted to kill Him.
+&bull; The more bold Christ became, the more the Jews wanted to kill Him; the more that Christ revealed about the plan of God in Him, the more the Jews wanted to kill Him; the more that Christ set Himself up as a substituted for them, the more the Jews wanted to kill Him.

-· So this was not only persecution, but deadly persecution.
+&bull; So this was not only persecution, but deadly persecution.

 (g) Even two years before the death of Christ, the conspiracy to kill Him gained great strength.